The opam manual

 For example, on Windows:

-• [FOO false]: FOO won't be translated nor rewritten, and default separator is used if needed
+• [FOO false]: FOO won't be translated nor rewritten, and default separator is used if needed.

 • FOO = "a:/path/to" -> FOO=a:\path\to

-• [FOO ":" "target-quoted"]: FOOwill be appended using:separator, if the added path contains '/' they are transformed into`, and if the added path contains a :, the added path will be quoted
+• [FOO ":" "target-quoted"]: FOO will be appended using : separator, if the added path contains / they are transformed into \\, and if the added path contains a :, the added path will be quoted.
+E.g.,:

 • FOO += "a/path/to" -> FOO=a\path\to:R:\previous\path